 -a.
 With GCC/LLVM, code is generated during the elaboration.
 With mcode, the simulation is launched after the elaboration.

 All the units of the files are put into the work library.
 But, the work library is neither read from disk nor saved.
 Therefore, you must give all the files of the work library your design needs.

 The advantages over the traditional approach (analyze and then elaborate) are:

 - The compilation cycle is achieved in one command.

 - Since the files are only parsed once, the compilation cycle may be faster.

 - You don’t need to know an analysis order.

-- This command produces smaller executable, since unused units and subprograms do not generate code.
+- This command produces a smaller executable, since unused units and subprograms do not generate code.

-However, you should know that currently most of the time is spent in code generation and the analyze and elaborate command generate code for all units needed, even units of
+However, you should know that most of the time is spent in code generation and the analyze and elaborate command generates code for all units needed, even units of

 ieee libraries.
 Therefore, according to the design, the time for this command may be higher than the time for the analyze command followed by the elaborate command.